johanvergeer/codingwithjohan-pelican/content/python/2020-01-24-solid-interface-segregation-principle.md

         return self._dvds
 ```

+So we segregated some attributes out of `Book` in to the `Product` protocol class,
+which allows use to add all products to the cart, and still let each of them have their own attributes. :sunglasses:

 ### Third phase: adding an e-book

-After we added the dvd's out client comes back and says he wants to start selling e-books.
+After we added the dvd's the client comes back and says he wants to start selling e-books.
 We could just use `Book` but that has a `cover`, which doesn't apply to an e-book.
+And e-books have a file size, which don't apply to a paper book.
 This means we have to do another refactoring.

 !!! info
      Refactoring is a very common and important part of software development.

-Product stays the same, but we will add a `Readable` and a `ReadableProduct` Protocol class.
+`Product` stays the same, but we will add `Readable` and `ReadableProduct` Protocol classes.
 `ReadableProduct` inherits from both `Product` and `Readable`.

 ```python